shurik179/SAMD-custom-board/README.md

 * SAMD51/SAME51: SAMD51G19A, SAMD51J19A, SAMD51J20A,SAMD51P20A, SAME51J19A
 * Untested: SAME54N20A, SAME54P20A

-Deatailed instructions will be posted soon
+Deatailed instructions are posted in hackaday: https://hackaday.io/project/193590-arduino-support-for-custom-samd-board